What Is GIS In Surveying?

 GIS Work Flow

-The five essential elements that define a GIS are data acquisition, data preprocessing, data management, data manipulation and analysis, and product generation (output).
+The five essential elements that define a gis survey full form as ‘geographic information system’ are data acquisition, data preprocessing, data management, data manipulation and analysis, and product generation (output).

 The above elements are in a continuous flow process in a GIS as in as below fig Data acquisition is the process of identifying and collecting the data required for a given application.